 Police officer who alleged workplace bullying before death offered help for 'substantial' work challenges: SPF

-The police say they looked into the allegations of racial discrimination that Sergeant Uvaraja Gopal made in 2015 and found them to be unsubstantiated.
+The police say they looked into Sergeant Uvaraja Gopal's allegations of racial discrimination in 2015 and found them to be unsubstantiated, but will investigate the claims again.

 SINGAPORE: A police officer who made allegations of racism and workplace bullying before he died had faced "substantial challenges at work", for which his superiors had offered help, the Singapore Police Force (SPF) said on Monday (Jul 24).